 The relevant versions of documents will be available at the point of use as well as the main controlled copy being held electronically.
-Cities/departments will be responsible for their hard copies and updating control sheets and inserting updated information as provided.
+Each department will be responsible for updating their hard copies, updating control sheets and inserting information as provided

-All current documents relevant for business process are held on the Unite Students intranets site, accessible to the whole company.
+All current H&S documents relevant for business process are held on the Unite's intranets site, accessible to the whole company.

-10.3 ARCHIVING
+8.3 Archiving

 Documents will be archived and kept for the required amount of time.
-Any occupational health records will be stored by the current external provider.
-Any information relating to incidents will be stored for a maximum of 7 years.
-A log of potential exposure to asbestos or silica will be stored for 40 years.
+Any occupational healthrecords will be stored by the current external provider.
+Any information relating to incidents will be stored for a maximum of seven years.
+A log of potential exposure to asbestos or silica will be stored for at least 40 years from the date of the last entry made.